amjack100/gnulinux-tk-website/content/builtins/find.md

 $ sudo find / -iname 'filename*'
 ```

-## Configuration

-Minor configuration options can be specified with environment variables.
-See the
-`find` man page for more specific details.

 ## Notes

+- Minor configuration options can be specified with environment variables.
+See
+  the `find` man page for more specific details.
 - `find` is frequently with `xargs`, especially within scripts.